funkhaus/8baseDemo-frontend/README.md

 sass-loader
 ```

-Use this to store your Vuex data (like your auth token).
-Works between reloads!
+Use this to make your Vuex data work between reloads!
 SEE https://www.npmjs.com/package/nuxt-vuex-localstorage

 Use lodash `_get()` a lot!